imranswe/lumen-api/README.md

 `composer install`

 After this create an empty database on MySQL.
 You can name it whatever you want.
-After creating the database run below commands.
+After creating the database rename .env-example to .env and adjust your db settings there and run below commands.

 `php artisan migrate`
 `php artisan db:seed`